techieinyou/terraform-aws-static-website/README.md

 If you select OAI, this module will create an Origin Access Identity to restrict access through CloudFront.
 Eventhough AWS recommends OAC, OAI will continue to work and you can continue to use OAI for new distributions.

-## Cost Estimate
+# Cost Estimate
-Below is the Monthly cost estimate you will incur if you use this module.
-This is for your reference only, actual cost may vary.
+Below is the Monthly cost estimate you will incur when you use this module.

 | **Resource**	| **Cost**  |
 |--------------|---------|